Attendance and Absence

 Setting good attendance patterns from an early age, from nursery classes through primary school will also help your child later on.

 Employers want to recruit people who are reliable.
-So children who have a poor school attendance record may have less chance of getting a good job.
+So children who have a poor school attendance record and poor sense of routine, may have less chance of getting a good job.

 Being on time is also vital.
-Arriving late at school can be very disruptive for your child, the teacher and the other children in the class.
+Arriving at school late can be very disruptive for your child, the teacher and the other children in the class.
+Our school bell goes at 8.55am, by getting them in on time means you get to wave them off as they walk in with a line of friends.

-Research shows that children with poor attendance fail to make progress in secondary school and to achieve at GCSE level.
-It also shows that children who are not in school are most vulnerable and are easily drawn into crime at both primary and secondary levels.
+Research shows that children with poor attendance often fail to make expected progress in secondary school, achieving less well at GCSE level.
+It also shows that children who are not in school are most vulnerable and more easily drawn into crime at both primary and secondary levels.
+So let's get them in and give them the best possible start to life!

 What does the law say?